lewishowles/components/src/components/form/form-field/form-field.md

 Any unknown type will default to `text`.

+### `name`

+- type: `string`
+- default: `null`

+The name of the field.
+This is required when used within a `form-wrapper` component, where it is used as the key for the form's data collection.
+As such, its uniqueness will be verified by `form-wrapper` when used together.

+### Additional props

 Additional props are passed through to the underlying form field.
 Additional props may be required depending on that field, such as `options` for `radio-group`.

 ## Events